-Recommendations and roadmap for the
+Recommendations and roadmap for the future of the CIO network

 Table of contents

 - I. Executive summary

 - II.
 Introduction

 - A. How we carried out the research

 - B. About the CIO network

 - C. Objectives of this project

 - III.
 Our observations

 - IV.
 Recommendations: setting up for success

 - A. The right person

 - 1. Knowledge, skills and experience

 - 2. Selection and hiring

 - B. The right conditions

 - 1. Mandate and authority

 - 2. Team

 - 3. Budget

 - C. The right support

 - 1. Network management